|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 8 x Depth Charges

 Built by Electric Boat Company (Elco) Bayonne, NJ.
 Laid down August 27, 1941 as 77' Elco designated PTC-36, then reclassified BPT-20 prior to completion as part of lend-lease for England.
-Launched November 13, 1941 the transfer to England was canceled and instead retained by the U. S. Navy (USN).
+Launched November 13, 1941 and the transfer to England was canceled and instead retained by the U. S. Navy (USN).
 During December 1941 designated PT-68.

 On January 13, 1942 assigned to Motor Torpedo Boat Squadron 4 (MTBS-4) and fitted out at the Motor Torpedo Boat Squadrons Training Center at Melville, RI.
 On October 1, 1942 transfered to Motor Torpedo Boat Squadron 8 (MTBS-8).
 Sent overseas to the South West Pacific Area (SWPA) painted with Measure 13 camouflage scheme with Navy blue numbers on the pilothouse.
 Later, field applied green camouflage pattern on the hull.

 On March 3, 1943 during the night in the Battle of the Bismark Sea, PT-68 under the command of Lt(jg) Robert L. Childs, USNR operated with PT-149, PT-66 and PT-121 approached the fire of the Oigawa Maru at slow speed before the ship sank.
 PT-149 believed it observe a search light on the ship and fired one torpedo at the ship before it lost sight of the target and the ship sank.